 What is abuse and neglect?

+Abuse and neglect is an action or a failure to take action that causes someone harm.
 To abuse someone is to treat them badly.
 To neglect someone is to fail to care for them.
-An action or a failure to take action that causes someone harm.
+An

-It might be a single act or repeated act, it could be intentional or due to a lack of understanding and it might also be a crime.
+It might be a single act or repeated act, it could be intentional or due to a lack of understanding.
+It might also be a crime.

 Unfortunately, abuse can be caused by anyone; a partner, friend or neighbour, a paid or volunteer carer, other customers, someone in a position of trust or a stranger.